Linaro/lava/doc/v2/dispatcher-actions2.rst

 Additional support
 ==================

-The refactoring supports some additional elements in Lava Test Shell which will not be supported in the current dispatcher.
+The V2 dispatcher  supports some additional elements in Lava Test Shell which will not be supported in the older V1 dispatcher.

 TestSets
 --------